 I have a sense that the places offers a truly Australian experience but everywhere I go I encounter the cross-cultural mishmash that has shaped the island.
 The sweeping wineries are a slice of the Mediterranean, the golden sand of the island's northern beaches are just like Thailand and some of the bush reminds me of New Zealand.

-Only 4500 people live here, and all the locals I meet are equally passionate about the place, regardless of whether they've been here a lifetime or less.
+The locals I meet are equally passionate about the place, regardless of whether they've been here a lifetime or less.

 My tour guide Craig Wickham is one of the more enthusiastic.
 His knowledge of the island, plus his specialist training with wildlife, means he's an expert at spotting echidna, koala and wedge tail eagles well before anyone else.